thabsheerporuthiyil/Locomotion/README.md

 1. Run backend tests with PostgreSQL and Redis service containers
 2. Run frontend lint and build
 3. Run mobile lint
-4. Build the backend Docker image
+4. On pushes to `main`, build the backend Docker image
-5. Push the backend image to AWS ECR
+5. On pushes to `main`, push the backend image to AWS ECR

 **Deploy pipeline (`.github/workflows/deploy-backend.yml`):**

 1. Trigger after successful `CI` on `main` or via manual dispatch
 2. Verify the EC2 instance is online in AWS Systems Manager
 3. Send a remote shell command to EC2 using SSM
+4. Ensure `aws-cli` is available on the EC2 host
-4. Pull the exact image tag from ECR into `k3s` containerd
+5. Pull the exact image tag from ECR into `k3s` containerd
-5. Run `helm upgrade --install` with the ECR image repository and tag
+6. Run `helm upgrade --install` with the ECR image repository and tag
-6. Wait for the backend deployments to roll out successfully
+7. Wait for the backend deployments to roll out successfully

 ### 12.4 Helm / K3s Deployment